 Bottomless Closet’s Annual Luncheon is held every spring to highlight our successes and accomplishments and to raise funds to support our programming and services.
 Bottomless Closet relies on corporate and individual ticket and table sales to sustain the mission.
 A short program consists of awards, a key note speaker and the heart of the day – Bottomless Closet volunteers and clients sharing their compelling stories of transformations.
 Guests are encouraged to bring a donation of accessories, in order to replenish the boutique and for us to pass onto women in their transition to work.

-We honor several of these supporters each year.
-This year we will Honor fashion designer, Christian Siriano, Facebook VP Nada Stirratt and posthumously honoring Bottomless Closet board member Andrea Mastro Hoinacki.
-Hosted by Lori Stokes, Fox 5 Good Day New York.
+In 2018, Bottomless Closet honored Fashion Designer Christian Siriano, Facebook VP Nada Stirratt and posthumously honored Bottomless Closet board member Andrea Mastro Hoinacki.
+The event was hosted by Lori Stokes, Co-Anchor of Fox 5’s Good Day New York.

 Following his studies in London under Vivienne Westwood and Alexander McQueen, Christian Siriano launched his eponymous collection in 2008.
 The Christian Siriano collection is shown each season at New York Fashion Week, and presented in New York and Paris to retailers.
 Known for whimsical and show-stopping design – from fantasy evening gowns and cocktail dresses to tailored sportswear, intricately detailed shoes and accessories – the collection can be found at department stores and specialty boutiques around the globe.
 In 2012, the first flagship Christian Siriano store opened in New York City, and in 2013 he was inducted as a member of the Council of Fashion Designers of America (CFDA).